-Because in this article, I’m going to tell you everything you need to know about choosing the right camera settings–so that you can start capturing gorgeous photos, immediately.
+In this article, I’m going to tell you everything you need to know about choosing the right camera settings – so that you can start capturing gorgeous photos, immediately.

 Basic Camera Settings: What Do You Need to Know?

-If you’re hoping to capture amazing photos as soon as possible, you’re going to need to master your basic camera settings.
+If you’re hoping to capture remarkable photos as soon as possible, you’re going to need to master your basic camera settings.

 Fortunately, this doesn’t involve too much knowledge.